Cristoforo di Geremia: Early works in Rome

 Cristoforo di Geremia arrived in Rome around 1456.
 He spent the majority of his life in Rome, but his teachings from the Mantuan school were the most influential on his work.
 Cristoforo worked independently until 1461, when he was employed by Cardinal Lodovico Trevisan, a known admirer and collector of ancient art.
-With Cardinal Trevisan as his patron, Cristoforo traveled with the commander of the papal troops to Perugia in 1461 and to Florence in 1462.
+With Cardinal Trevisan as his patron, Cristoforo travelled with the commander of the papal troops to Perugia in 1461 and to Florence in 1462.
 During this time, Cristoforo di Geremia was also employed by the Gonzaga family.
 He stayed as a guest for a month with Lodovico at the Gonzaga court.
 Upon his departure, he gifted his hosts four antique busts.
 Cristoforo also produced a characterized portrait of Lodovico Trevisan in medallion form.
 The medallion shows Cristoforo's passion for the art of antiquity through the construction of the profile of Trevisan.
 The medal is similar to the busts of a late Roman emperor.
 The reverse of Trevisan's medal is also indicative of Roman ties based on other coins of that period.
-It is rumored that in 1466, Cristoforo made jewelry for Borso d'Este, Duke of Ferrara.
+It is rumoured that in 1466, Cristoforo made jewellery for Borso d'Este, Duke of Ferrara.